-Of course, you don’t have to use the Linux find file, if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to look and find the files on Linux for you.
+Of course, you don’t have to use the Linux find file, if you use one of our Linux hosting services, in which case you can simply ask our expert Linux admins to look and find the files on Linux for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on how to use the Linux find file command, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.